This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Yeast Propagation”.

 14. Yeast propagation on wort generates the greater yield of the yeast.

 Explanation: The propagation of yeast on wort limits the yield of the yeast because metabolism is always catabolite repressed.
-The yield of the yeast is obtained in much greater amount if the yeast is grown under depressing conditions.
+The yield of the yeast is obtained in a much greater amount if the yeast is grown under depressing conditions.

 Sanfoundry Global Education & Learning Series – Fermentation Technology.